vamsi-19/CV-Builder/README.md

 # CV-Builder

-CV-Builder is a simple application used to build CV's in PDF format
+CV-Builder is a simple application used to build CV's in PDF format.

-This application currently accepts only localhost requests as the APIs are yet to be deployed in production
+This application currently accepts only localhost requests as the APIs are yet to be deployed in production.

 This application will be subjected to some more changes in order to optimize the user-experience.